Here is my adorable new Berries n’ Cream Beanie Crochet Pattern. Continue reading for the instructions and the story behind this pattern.

 If you’d prefer an ad-free, printable version of this pattern, you can purchase the PDF on Etsy.
 Every purchase helps support my business so I can continue creating patterns for crochet lovers like you!

 This cute lil’ beanie looks yummy enough to eat!
 I love the ombré style for beanies, and I was making this pattern with Valentine’s Day in mind so I decided to use fruity, “berry” colors for the bottom and a creamy color for the top.
-With a cute little pom-pom on top, the finished product makes me think of berries and whipped cream, or a strawberry dipped in white chocolate! ♡
+With a cute little pom-pom to top it off, the finished product makes me think of berries and whipped cream, or a strawberry dipped in white chocolate! ♡

 This cute hat is constructed by creating a ribbing and then working in the round to crochet the beanie from the bottom to the top.